OGSM – in detail

 history

-Procter & Gamble, one of the first and most successful users, evolved the system by adding clearer strategic and measure components, making it a powerful tool for aligning organisational efforts.
+Procter & Gamble, one of the first and most successful users, evolved the system by adding clearer strategic and measure components.
+This made it a powerful tool for aligning organisational efforts.

-Today, OGSM is widely used by Fortune 500 companies and SMEs alike, due to its simplicity and focus on translating high-level visions into tangible actions that drive measurable outcomes.
-Its flexibility also makes it adaptable for different industries, organizational sizes, and project types.
+Today, OGSM is widely used by Fortune 500 companies and smaller businesses alike, thanks to its 1-page simplicity and focus on translating high-level visions into tangible actions that drive measurable outcomes.
+Its flexibility also makes it adaptable for different industries, organisational sizes, and project types.

 At Athena Associates, we work with the tailored version;